gfusee/seal/docs/UsingSeal.md

 To decrypt an encrypted object in a Move package, follow these steps:

+- **On-chain app initialization**
+    - Retrieve public keys with `client.getPublicKeys` and convert them with `bf_hmac_encryption::new_public_key`.
+    - Store the key server public keys on-chain.
+    - The dapp/Users should verify the correctness of those public keys before uploading their encryptions.
 - **Verify derived keys**
+    - Use the Seal SDK client to fetch derived keys via `client.getDerivedKeys`, which returns a map of key server object IDs to their derived keys.
+    - Convert bytes to `Element<G1>` or `Element<G2>` with [`from_bytes`](https://docs.sui.io/references/framework/sui/group_ops#sui_group_ops_from_bytes).
     - Call `bf_hmac_encryption::verify_derived_keys` with the raw keys, package ID, identity, and the vector of key server public keys.
     - The function returns a vector of `VerifiedDerivedKey` objects.
-    -  Use the Seal SDK client to fetch derived keys via `client.getDerivedKeys`, which returns a map of key server object IDs to their derived keys.
-    - Retrieve public keys with `client.getPublicKeys` and convert them with `bf_hmac_encryption::new_public_key`.
-    - For both derived keys and public keys, you may need to convert from bytes to `Element<G1>` or `Element<G2>` using the [`from_bytes`](https://docs.sui.io/references/framework/sui/group_ops#sui_group_ops_from_bytes) function.
 - **Perform decryption**
-    - Call `bf_hmac_encryption::decrypt` with the encrypted object, the verified derived keys, and the vector of public keys
+    - Call `bf_hmac_encryption::decrypt` with the encrypted object, the verified derived keys, and the vector of public keys.
     - The function returns an `Option<vector<u8>>`.
 If decryption fails, the return value will be `None`.

-!!! note
-    On-chain decryption currently works only with HMAC-CTR mode, _not_ AES.

 #### On-chain decryption with the TypeScript SDK